 To flee from her past, Winter Ihernglass masqueraded as a man and enlisted as a ranker in the Vordanai Colonials, hoping only to avoid notice.
-But when chance sees her promoted to command, she must win the hearts of her men and lead them into battle against impossible odds.
+But when chance sees her promoted to command, she must lead her men into battle against impossible odds.

 “I absolutely loved it.
-Wexler balances the actions of his very human characters with just the right amount of imaginative ‘magic’ to keep me wanting more.”—Taylor Anderson, National Bestselling Author of the Destroyermen Series
+Wexler balances the actions of his very human characters with just the right amount of imaginative ‘magic’ to keep me wanting more.”—Taylor Anderson, National Bestselling Author of The Destroyerman Series

 Django.
 Cool name!
 What’s the story behind it?